 Nurses completing this course can use the post-nominals ISFMCertFN.

-If your practice is a current ISFM Practice Member, there is a discount of £20 for the Certificate and £50 for the Diploma course.
+If your practice is a current ISFM Practice Member, there is a discount of £20 available.
+To claim your discount apply the code MBFNCT20 at the checkout.
+ISFM Practice Membership status will be verified before the course start date.

 Please be aware that there will be no refund if the course is not started or completed unless there are extraordinary circumstances and this is at the discretion of International Cat Care.